Skip to main content

 Key takeaways

-- Follow detailed guides, checklists, and instructional videos to prepare for job applications and interviews.
+• This page also has useful guides, checklists, and videos to help you prepare for job applications and interviews.

 Explore Careers is a website that helps students find careers and connect with future employers.
 Here’s how you can use it: